 Table of Contents

 DUI stands for Driving Under the Influence (of drugs or alcohol).
 Any person caught driving a vehicle with a blood-alcohol level that exceeds the legal limit will get a DUI charge.
 This offense has different names:

 - OVWI, or Operating a Vehicle While Intoxicated

 Of course, it all depends on the jurisdiction.
 In many states, driving under the influence is a criminal offense.
 However, there are some states such as New Jersey and Wisconsin, in which a DUI is not a criminal offense.
 It is a traffic violation.

 The Blood Alcohol Content (BAC) level of .1 means that .1% of the blood inside a person’s body is alcohol.
 In the United States, a person is considered legally intoxicated if his or her BAC is .08 or above.
 For example, the driver of a vehicle might register as having a BAC level of .08 or more.
 As a result, he or she will get a DUI, DWI, or OWI charge “per se”.
 This means the state has no legal obligation to provide any other form of proof.
 It is clear the person was intoxicated while operating a vehicle.
 In fact, in some states, there are harsher penalties when a person’s BAC exceeds a certain level.

-Can I get a DUI if my BAC is under .08?
+Can One get a DUI if Their BAC is under .08?

 Yes.
 Under certain circumstances, a person can get a DUI even if they blow under a .08.
 Many drivers think that if they blow under a .08 that they are “safe” from getting a DUI.
 However, the state might be able to prove a person was abnormal enough to be a danger to other people.
 Then, that person could potentially get a DUI or DWI conviction.
 Many states have “zero tolerance” laws.
 This make it illegal for minors to operate a vehicle with any amount of alcohol in their systems.